insurello/recruiting/Interviews.md

 #### Question
 What would you say we are looking for in a code test?
 Is it a valuable test?

-### We yay or nay
-In the final step everyone who has been a part of the interview process share their thoughts about the candidate and decides if we should give her/him an offer or not.
-If one of us says No, it's a No.

 #### Our values
 Throughout the process we should talk a bit about our values as a company and our goals for the tech side of things.